tartley/edpath/README.txt

 Todo
 ----

-  * invert the sense of options.machine to get rid of all those nots
-  * support more versions of Python
   * produce a standalone py2exe version
   * store backups of old PATH values in case user trashes their PATH?
   * make Linux-friendly.
 Presumably we can only display the output there, not